< Back: Monastic period menu | Main menu | Search | Contact | Copyright

 Slide prep from drawings

-Gallery presentation, 1967Experiencing the power of emerging new media he set out to create a serious work consisting of four 15 minute units, "The Psalms in Sound and Image".
-Sound tracks included original compositions by Daniel Lenz, Rembert Weakland, and Ignatius Purta.
+Gallery presentation, 1967Experiencing the power of emerging new media I set out to create a serious work consisting of four 15 minute units, "The Psalms in Sound and Image".
+Sound tracks included original compositions by Daniel Lentz, Rembert Weakland (OSB), and Ignatius Purta (OSB).
 Daniel Lenz had been a student of Rembert Weakland in his college years.
+Daniel Lentz

-Roman's psalms were created as 20th Century songs of praise and wonder of the experience of life.
-Highly evocative these works were often presented in the context of spiritual retreats.
+These audio visual psalms were created as 20th Century songs of praise and wonder of the experience of life.
+Collage photos along with drawings and brief texts flashed in sequences on two screens and timed with original sound tracks.
+These works, highly evocative, were often presented in the context of spiritual retreats.
 The show was also shipped with its equipment for presentation in diverse contexts including a traveling gallery show with related drawings.

 < Back: Monastic period menu | Main menu | Search | Contact | Copyright